damiegbeyemi/CS207Project/README.md

 * /Parts - List of components used to build device
 * /Pictures - images of build from inception to completion
 * /Project Proposal - Initial Proposal for project build
-* /Supporting Documentation - Studies, research, cited material etc.
+* /Sources - Code, Studies, Research, Cited Material etc.

 # Requirements and materials